school-brainhack/school-brainhack.github.io/content/en/project/Ridani_Chi_separation_project/index.md

 ## Acknowledgments
 I would like to thank the Brank Hack School 2023 for organizing this course and for their support.
-The course has been highly beneficial, and I would like to express my appreciation to Dr. Eva Alonso Ortiz for delivering excellent instruction.
+The course has been highly beneficial, and I would like to express my appreciation to Dr. Eva Alonso Ortiz for delivering excellent instructions.
 ## References

-Marques, José P., et al. "QSM reconstruction challenge 2.0: A realistic in silico head phantom for MRI data simulation and evaluation of susceptibility mapping procedures."
+1. Marques, José P., et al. "QSM reconstruction challenge 2.0: A realistic in silico head phantom for MRI data simulation and evaluation of susceptibility mapping procedures."
 Magnetic Resonance in Medicine 86.1 (2021): 526-542.

-Shin, Hyeong-Geol, et al. "χ-separation: Magnetic susceptibility source separation toward iron and myelin mapping in the brain."
+2. Shin, Hyeong-Geol, et al. "χ-separation: Magnetic susceptibility source separation toward iron and myelin mapping in the brain."
 Neuroimage 240 (2021): 118371.

-Waskom, M. Seaborn: Statistical Data Visualization.
+3. Waskom, M. Seaborn: Statistical Data Visualization.
 Retrieved from https://seaborn.pydata.org/

-Hunter, J. D. (2007).
+4. Hunter, J. D. (2007).
 Matplotlib: A 2D graphics environment.
 Computing in Science & Engineering, 9(3), 90-95. https://doi.org/10.1109/MCSE.2007.55

-McKinney, W. (2010).
+5. McKinney, W. (2010).
 Data Structures for Statistical Computing in Python.
 In Proceedings of the 9th Python in Science Conference (pp. 56-61). https://doi.org/10.25080/Majora-92bf1922-00a

-Krebs, Nikolaus, et al. "Assessment of trace elements in human brain using inductively coupled plasma mass spectrometry."
+6. Krebs, Nikolaus, et al. "Assessment of trace elements in human brain using inductively coupled plasma mass spectrometry."
 Journal of Trace Elements in Medicine and Biology 28.1 (2014): 1-7.

-Dimov, Alexey V., et al. "Susceptibility source separation from gradient echo data using magnitude decay modeling."
+7. Dimov, Alexey V., et al. "Susceptibility source separation from gradient echo data using magnitude decay modeling."
 Journal of Neuroimaging 32.5 (2022): 852-859.

-Karakuzu, A., Boudreau, M., Duval, T., Boshkovski, T., Leppert, I. R., Cabana, J. F., … & Stikov, N. (2020). qMRLab: Quantitative MRI analysis, under one umbrella.
+8. Karakuzu, A., Boudreau, M., Duval, T., Boshkovski, T., Leppert, I. R., Cabana, J. F., … & Stikov, N. (2020). qMRLab: Quantitative MRI analysis, under one umbrella.
 Journal of Open Source Software, 5(53), 2343. doi: 10.21105/joss.02343.